 Out of the blue, or so it seemed, (Thank You, God) I got a text from a VERY nice lady I’d met at church months before.
 She asked if I’d like to meetup with her and two other ladies for dinner.
 Just a girls’-night-out sort of thing.

 As tightly as I’d cocooned myself, it took a bit of effort to say yes, and even more effort to actually show up on the designated night.
 How utterly happy I am that I went!
-It was a joyful gathering with lots of laugh, some prayer, and a really good meal to boot.
+It was a joyful gathering with lots of laughs, some prayer, and a really good meal to boot.
 The dinner get-togethers have turned out to be a monthly affair, and I couldn’t be happier about it.